 What Is Agile Project Management?

-Agile project management is an iterative approach that consists in delivering a project through short time cycles called sprints, where agile teams plan and execute project tasks.
-Sprints are what make agile project management able to pivot to change, hence the name agile.
-It’s a highly adaptable way of managing a project, adjusting the project plan as you go along rather than following the linear path of a traditional project plan.
+Agile project management is an iterative approach that consists of delivering a project through short time cycles called sprints where agile teams plan and execute project tasks.
+These sprints allow agile project management to pivot and respond to change, hence the name agile.
+Agile project management is highly adaptable and allows you to adjust the project plan as you go rather than following a linear, traditional project plan.

-If you want to manage agile projects, you’ll need the right tools.
-Many project management software solutions are wedded to a more traditional, waterfall methodology, which means that the plans are set ahead of time and then they follow a rigid schedule.
-But what happens if management is using waterfall tools and their teams are executing in an agile environment?
+Managing agile projects requires the right tools.
+Many project management software solutions are wedded to a more traditional, waterfall methodology, which means that plans are set ahead of time and follow a rigid schedule.
+But what happens if management is using waterfall tools while their teams are executing work in an agile environment?

-ProjectManager is cloud-based work and project management software that has multiple project views to allow anyone on the team to work how they want.
-Managers can plan with Gantt charts while teams manage their backlog and plan sprints collaboratively on kanban boards.
+ProjectManager is cloud-based work and project management software that has multiple project views that allow anyone to work how they want.
+Managers can plan with Gantt charts while teams can manage backlogs and plan sprints on kanban boards.
 All project views are updated in real time so you’re always working with one source of truth.
 Get started with ProjectManager for free today.

 History of Agile

-Agile project management came about as development teams worked towards getting products to the market faster.
-The waterfall methodology, which identifies a problem and then plans a solution, forces teams to stick to the requirements and scope of work that was defined at the beginning of the project.
-But things change when executing a project.
+Agile project management came about as development teams worked towards getting products to market faster.
+The waterfall methodology, which identifies a problem and plans a solution, forces teams to stick to the scope of work that was defined at the beginning of the project.
+But when executing a project, things change.

-Frustrated developers started to introduce new methods, such as Scrum, rapid application development, extreme programming, DSMD, features-driven development and pragmatic programming.
-All of these approaches were more flexible with less overhead planning.
+Frustrated developers started to introduce new methods, such as Scrum, rapid application development, extreme programming, DSMD, features-driven development and pragmatic programming, all of which were more flexible and required less overhead planning.
 This led to agile project management, which was codified in the spring of 2000.

 Agile Core Values

-As noted above, agile project management has four core values.
-These were developed when the Agile Manifesto was written.
-They are as follows.
+As noted, agile project management has four core values that were developed when the Agile Manifesto was written: